aspose-font/Aspose.Font-Documentation/cpp/font-converter/woff2-to-woff/_index.md

 {{< /app/font/converter >}}
 {{< /blocks/products/pf/agp/feature-section >}}

+Let's briefly explain the code above:

+First, it defines the file path for the input font file and creates a FontDefinition* object using this file path.
+This object specifies the font type (`WOFF2`) and the location of the font file.

+Then, it opens the font using the *Aspose::Font::Font::Open()* Method, which creates a Font object from the *FontDefinition*.

+With the next code line, it defines the output file path and creates a new file stream using the *System::IO::File::Create()* Method.

+Finally, it saves the font to the `Web Open Font Format` file using the *SaveToFormat() Method* and passes the output file stream and the specified format (`WOFF`) as parameters.

 {{% alert color="primary" %}}
 Other examples and documentation are also always available in [*Aspose.Font.Examples.CPP.sln solution*](https://github.com/aspose-font/Aspose.Font-Documentation/tree/master/cpp-examples), in the [*cpp-examples*](https://github.com/aspose-font/Aspose.Font-Documentation/tree/master/cpp-examples) of the [*Aspose.Font Documentation*](https://github.com/aspose-font/Aspose.Font-Documentation) Github repository.